yireo/magento2-replace-tools/README.md

     bin/magento setup:di:compile

 ## Troubleshooting
+**Please note that in the tips below the `magento2-replace-bundled` package is assumed.
+Substitute this for the package that you are trying to install.**

 ### If a package can not be installed right away
 If the `composer require` command does not work for you, try the following: